mrakgr/The-Spiral-Language/readme.md

 ## Getting Spiral

 The language is published on the VS Code marketplace.
 Getting it is just a matter of installing the **The Spiral Language** plugin.
 This will install both the VS Code editor plugin and the compiler itself.
-The compiler itself requires the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) and is portable across platforms.
-The language server uses TCP to communicate with the editor so allow it in the firewall.
+The compiler itself requires the [.NET Core 7 SDK](https://dotnet.microsoft.com/download/dotnet-core/7.0) and is portable across platforms.
+The language server uses a websocket connection to communicate with the editor so allow it in the firewall.

 ## Status in 8/17/2021